Adaptive Approximate Policy Iteration: PROBLEM SETTING

-We assume that all MDPs are ergodic.
+In this work, we focus on ergodic MDPs, a sub-class of weakly communicating MDPs.
 An MDP is ergodic if the Markov chain induced by any policy $\pi$ is both irreducible and aperiodic, which means any state is reachable from any other state by following a suitable policy.
-Learning in ergodic MDPs is generally easier than weakly-communicating MDPs because ergodic MDPs themselves are exploratory.
 It is well-known that all ergodic MDPs have an unique stationary state distribution, and so $\mu_\pi$ and $\lambda_\pi$ are well-defined.
 In addition, ergodic MDPs have a finite \emph{mixing time}, defined below. \begin{definition} The mixing time of ergodic MDPs is defined as $\tmix:=$

 that characterizes how fast MDPs reach stationary distributions from any state under any policy. \end{definition}